-Remove the stem of the Brussels sprouts and cut them in half, removing the rough outer leaves.
-Wash thoroughly.
-Steam the Brussesl sprouts for 10 minutes.
-In a large pan over medium, add the oil and sauté the garlic in the olive oil until it’s golden.
-Add the Brussels spouts and cover.
-Let cook for 10 minutes, stirring frequently.
+In a large pan over medium heat, sauté the garlic in the olive oil until it’s golden.
+Add the Brussels sprouts and cover.
+Cook for 10 minutes, stirring frequently.
 Add salt and pepper to taste.

-P.s.
-If you would like to add 6 oz of diced pancetta, add it to the pan before the garlic and cook over medium heat for a few minutes until golden and then add the garlic.
-Also, a handful of breadcrumbs could be added when the pasta is mixed into the Brussels sprouts, for an even more savory dish.
+You might like to add 6 ounces of diced pancetta to the pan, before the garlic, and cook over medium heat for a few minutes until golden and then add the garlic.
+Also, a handful of breadcrumbs could be added when the cooked pasta is mixed into the Brussels sprouts, for an even more savory dish.